kitstokes/digi-proc/content/1-processing.md

 ## Process Images

-There are two main steps to processing your image sscans:
+There are two main steps to processing your image scans:

 1. Convert files from TIFF to JPEG
 2. Crop and convert files to low resolution JPEGs